 Hope through a Windshield

-Susan Walton (firstname.lastname@example.org) is associate chair of the department of communications and an associate professor of public relations at Brigham Young University.
+Susan Walton (email@example.com) was associate chair of the department of communications and an associate professor of public relations at Brigham Young University when this was written.

 “And he cometh into the world that he may save all men if they will hearken unto his voice; for behold, he suffereth the pains of all men, yea, the pains of every living creature, both men, women, and children, who belong to the family of Adam.”—2 Nephi 9:21